JonMrowczynski/CSC213Project1/README.md

 There are many things that you will do in this project, including, but not limited to:

-- Writing code to iterate through different deck and hand sizes.
+- Write code to iterate through different deck and hand sizes.
-- Utilizing a testing framework to run tests on methods, classes, and your entire codebase.
+- Utilize a testing framework to run tests on methods, classes, and your entire codebase.
 - Running multiple trials to measure the number of attempts needed to achieve full coverage.
 - Output real-time progress updates and save the results to a CSV file for analysis.
-- Setting up a GitHub repo to manage your code.
+- Setting up a private GitHub repo to manage your code.
 - Compiling your project into a .jar file.

 The skeleton code for this project is found in this repo. **You will be responsible for *cloning* the project and